mongodb/mongo-hadoop/mongo-hadoop_adapter.md

    Build with `"cdh3"`

 * ###Cloudera Hadoop Release 4

-   This is the newest release from Cloudera which is based on Apache Hadoop 0.23.
+   This is the newest release from Cloudera which is based on Apache Hadoop 2.0.
+The newer MR2/YARN APIs are not yet supported, but MR1 is still fully compatible.

-   Includes support for Streaming and Pig 0.9.2.
+   Includes support for Streaming and Pig 0.11.1.

    Build with `"cdh4"`